 • Nilsson was elected SvFF president in March 2012.
 Before that, he was a member of the SvFF board, as well as president of the Bohuslan regional associaton.
 He was tournament director at the 2009 UEFA European Under-21 Championship and had several other UEFA assignments, working as a referee observer and mentor for younger officials.

 • Nilsson enjoys playing the piano and taking his boat out to the Bohuslan archipelago on Sweden's west coast.
 He stresses the symbiosis between elite and grassroots football: "We need successful elite football because that is what generates interest.
 But the elite also needs thriving grassroots all over the country in order for talent to develop."
-Nilsson was re-elected for a third term as president in March 2014.
+Nilsson was re-elected for a fourth term as president in March 2015.

 Date of birth: 1 October 1966

 • Håkan Sjöstrand joined the Swedish Football Association (SvFF) from retail group ICA, where he had been marketing director.